What is it?

 What can you do to prepare?

-- Research into the strengths or values the company is looking for.
-Check their website, job description, person specification and collate any knowledge you have from speaking with their representatives.
+- Research the strengths and values the organisation is looking for.
+Check their website, job description, person specification and include any insights you have from speaking with their representatives

-- Use these as a guide to think about if you have strengths in these areas, and what approach you would take to show this.
-Strengths are things you enjoy, pick up quickly or look forward to using.
-You can assess your own strengths on the LSE Careers Career Builder tool or at GraduatesFirst
+- Reflect on whether you have strengths in these particular areas, and what approach you would take to show this.
+Remember that strengths are things you enjoy, pick up quickly or look forward to using

-- Before going in to the interview ask yourself questions such as ‘What do I do well?’, ‘When am I performing at my best?’, ‘What activities get me energised and why?’.
+- Before attending the interview ask yourself questions such as ‘What do I do well?’, ‘When am I performing at my best?’, ‘What activities get me energised and why?’
 These will all help you to identify your own individual strengths.

 - Remember there is no wrong or right answer.
 For some questions like, ‘Do you prefer starting or finishing projects?’ either answer is ok as long as you support your answer with sensible reasons for your preference.
-For example, you can say find it energising to start a project because you like to be involved from the beginning to help shape the project, or that you get a real sense of satisfaction when something finishes because you’ve been involved in completing something successfully.
+For example, it’s equally valid and interesting to say find it energising to start a project because you like to be involved from the beginning to help shape the project, or that you get a real sense of satisfaction when something finishes because you’ve been involved in completing something successfully

-- Review your CV and prior experience as it may be appropriate to draw on an example from your past, but just not in such a structured manner as with a competency interview.
-However, this certainly shouldn’t be the focus of your answers.
+- Review your CV and think about your prior experience as you may be expected to describe when you have used the strengths in the past.
 For example the interviewer may ask ‘Do you enjoy working in a team?.
-If your answer to this is yes, you should firstly respond with why you enjoy working in a team and then back this up with an example of a time you have enjoyed doing so.
+If your answer to this is yes, you should firstly respond with why you enjoy working in a team and then back this up with an example of a time you have enjoyed doing so

-- Become familiar with the format of strengths based questions and practice your responses whilst looking in the mirror, or by video, remembering that interviewers will also be looking at your body language.
+- Become familiar with the format of strengths based questions and practice your responses whilst looking in the mirror, or video your answers, remembering that interviewers will also be looking at your body language

-- Although the focus of a strengths based interview is your strengths, it’s not uncommon to be asked a question about your weaknesses.
-If you are, remember to be honest about your ‘weakness’ (no one is perfect!) but you should also talk about what steps you are taking to address/mitigate this.
+- While the focus of a strengths based interview is your strengths, it’s not uncommon to be asked a question about your weaknesses.
+In this instance, be honest about your ‘weakness’ (no one is perfect!) but you should also talk about what steps you are taking to address/mitigate this

 Remember, if you have an interview coming up, you can book a 30-minute practice interview with a careers consultant over CareerHub.